Jagulan/E-Commerce_Selenium_Automation_Tests/ReadMe.txt

 s3881257
 Jagulan Srikaran

-Please test the Register user first and then the remaiing, because it needs to reister the user before signing in
+Please test the registered users first and then the remaining, because it needs to register the user before signing in